u-blox/m2m-object-helper/README.md

     ...
 ```

-The `setCallback()` function in your application might look something like this:
+The `setCallback()` function in your application code might look something like this:

 ```
 void setPowerOnOff(bool powerIsOn)